aaronbloomfield/pdr/labs/lab05/index.md

 You should use [BSTPathTest.cpp](code/inlab/BSTPathTest.cpp.html) ([src](code/inlab/BSTPathTest.cpp)) to test your implementation, but you may NOT change it.

+Unlike the pre-lab, you *can* modify the various files provided EXCEPT for BSTPathTest.cpp and AVLPathTest.cpp.

 ### Test Files ###

 We provide a number of test files that you can use as input: [testfile1.txt](code/inlab/testfile1.txt) ([output](code/inlab/testfile1.out.txt)), [testfile2.txt](code/inlab/testfile2.txt) ([output](code/inlab/testfile2.out.txt)), and [testfile3.txt](code/inlab/testfile3.txt) ([output](code/inlab/testfile3.out.txt))